cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/06_identity_integration.md

 # Identity Integration

-Shieldoo Secure Network supports Microsoft Azure AD (Active Directory) integration, which brings enhanced security and simplified management to your IT infrastructure.
+Shieldoo Secure Network supports <a href="https://azure.microsoft.com/en-us/products/active-directory" target="blank">Microsoft Azure AD (Active Directory)<a/> integration, which brings enhanced security and simplified management to your IT infrastructure.
 By leveraging Azure AD, you can seamlessly manage users and groups within Shieldoo, ensuring a secure and organized environment for your servers and firewalls.

 ## Configuration Identity integration

 ### Azure AD Application
-Shieldoo Secure Network and Azure AD are integrated via an AD application known as a service principal.
+Shieldoo Secure Network and Azure AD are integrated via an AD application known as a <a href="https://learn.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals" target="blank">service principal<a/>.
 This application is responsible for reading groups and users from your Azure AD, making it easy to manage Shieldoo Secure Network groups and users without duplicating efforts.

 __Configuration Azure AD Application__
 1. Log in to the <a href="https://portal.azure.com/" target="blank">__Azure portal__<a/>.